David Koch Survived By His Wife Julia & Their 3 Kids

 As The Inquisitr detailed earlier, David Koch’s death was reported Friday morning.
-David had been married to his wife Julia since 1996 and he leaves behind three children.
+David had been married to his wife Julia Flesher since 1996, and he leaves behind three children.
 According to The New York Times, David was 56-years-old when he married Julia.
 Flesher was a former Adolfo fashion assistant and the two remained married until his death.

 David and Julia had three children: David Jr., Mary Julia, and John Mark.
 As Celeb Family details, this infamous Koch brother was notoriously private about his family.
 As a result, it does not appear that all that much is known about his children.
 He did talk about how much he loved being a father and having family time, even though he did not head down that road until rather late in his life.